 Please wear name tags.
 New members will want to create a name tag using their favorite technique.

 Special Interest Groups meet at members homes.
 The schedule and location is announced at regular meetings and published in the Newsletter.
 All members are invited to attend; please give your hostess a call if you plan to attend.
 Contact Kathy at 248 398-1941 for more details

-Stitch-ins and Knit-ins are informal opportunities for members to bring their own projects with them and work in the company of others.
+Knit-ins are informal opportunities for members to bring their own projects of any kind with them and work in the company of others.
 Some hosts provide lunch; otherwise, bring your own and enjoy a comfortable, friendly work environment.